CenturyLinkCloud/PublicKB/Release Notes/2015-04-06-cloud-platform-release-notes.md

 * **Support for Custom Price Lists & Displays.** *Plus API and Invoicing.* Administrators who want to show a custom price for services in the Control Portal can now do so.
 Contact CenturyLink Cloud to learn more. *If you have specialized pricing, you now have an API to call it, and the ability to run an invoice reflecting this pricing.*

-* **Load Balancer APIs.** The creation and management of load balancer pools is now available via self-service API.
-All capabilities available for shared load balancing in the Control Portal - including create, configure, and delete - can now be done via API. *Link to documentation about load balancer APIs?
-Is this available?
-If so, we should link to it*
+* **Shared Load Balancer APIs.** The creation and management of load balancer pools is now available via self-service API.
+All capabilities available for shared load balancing in the Control Portal - including create, configure, and delete - can now be done via API. *Link to documentation about load balancer APIs will be added after release*

 ###Minor Enhancements (2)